 During his short lifetime, Richard made many personal achievements.
-Speaking invitations took him to over twenty states; Canada, Morocco, England, Italy, and Egypt.
+Speaking invitations took him to over twenty states, Canada, Morocco, England, Italy, Egypt, and Russia.
 Richard received the Outstanding Teacher Award from the University of Minnesota in 1969, the Animal Management Award, ASAS in 1977, the Horace T. Morse-Amoco Foundation Award for Outstanding Contributions to Undergraduate Teaching in 1979, the Graduate of Distinction Award from Oklahoma State University in 1991, and he was inducted into the Minnesota Livestock Hall of Fame in 1995.
 His unique approach to research, teaching, international programs, and departmental administration reflected his broad experiences in all aspects of animal science.

 Mark and Claudine Goodrich

 Mark's interest in beef cattle was sparked because of his father's involvement in the livestock industry.
 Mark's father, Richard, was an animal nutritionist and Head of the Animal Science Department at the University of Minnesota.
 It was ultimately Richard's career choice that directed Mark, as a young child, toward his passion.
 While Richard was obtaining his Master's degree from South Dakota State University and then his Doctorate's degree from Oklahoma State University (OSU), Mark would follow along to the feedlots, research trials, and research centers.
 During the days when Mark wasn't with his father, he would sneak up to the campuses and spend time with the cattle and cattlemen there.
-The elite beef program at OSU especially made a profound impact on Mark's desire to become a cattleman.
+The elite beef programs, at OSU especially, made a profound impact on Mark's desire to become a cattleman.
 These experiences allowed a door to open in Mark's life that would ultimately become his life's dedication, raising registered Angus cattle.

-In 1969, Mark, a mere 12 years old, was able to purchase his first Angus female from Norman Christiansen for $250 with money he earned managing a paper route.
-Mark's grandfather, Douglas, owned a dairy farm in New Richmond, Wisconsin.
-Sungirl and one calf were raised there until 1973, when Richard and Joyce, Mark's parents, purchased a farm of their own in Scandia, Minnesota.
-Mark's parents wanted to help nurture Mark's interest in beef cattle.
+In 1969, Mark, a mere 12 years old, was able to purchase his first Angus female, Sungirl of the Valley, from Norman Christiansen for $250 with money he earned managing a paper route.
+Since Mark lived in the city, Mark's grandfather, Douglas, who owned a dairy farm in New Richmond, Wisconsin, raised Sungirl and one calf until 1973.
+Richard and Joyce decided to purchase a farm of their own in Scandia, Minnesota, because they were determined to help nurture Mark's interest in beef cattle.

 During his high school years, Mark was actively involved with the cattle.
 In 1973, Mark obtained a job working at Kelley Land and Cattle Company under the guidance of Maurice Grogan.
-Mark's responsibility was as a herdsman, and he was responsible for the registered Hereford show cattle.
+Mark's responsibility was as an assistant herdsman, and he was responsible for the registered Hereford show cattle.
 These were some of the elite Herefords in the United States at the time.
 Maurice Grogan, an elite cattleman all of his life, taught Mark all the basics and practical management skills it would take to run a beef herd.
 Mark still draws on this knowledge today.

 Mark, Claudine and their children are in charge of beef operations and live on the second farm site which includes a 36' x 60' barn and three smaller lots with shelters.
-The Quarter Horses and yearling heifers are kept at this site.
+The Quarter horses and yearling heifers are kept at this site.
 Training techniques are conducted on this farm, including halter breaking young stock and breaking horses to ride.

 Herd Health and Management Practices

-Land conservation is very important to GPI.
-We've maintained and expanded water flow areas, maintained natural wind and snow breaks, and use selective harvesting practices to maintain an environmentally sound habitat for many species natural to this area, including white tail deer, bear, fox, wild turkeys, rabbits and several eagles.
-We are slowly replacing the existing barbed wire and steel post fence with a smooth, high tensil fence and wooden post system to maintain the natural beauty of our land and prevent serious injuries to animals in the surrounding habitat.
+Land conservation is very important to GP staff as ranching is a system that should be holistic and future driven.
+Therefore, soil and plant health are essential because they impact the livestock health.
+Therefore, a focus has been to manage and expand water flow areas, maintain natural wind and snow breaks, and use selective harvesting practices to preserve an environmentally sound habitat for many species natural to this area including white tail deer, bear, fox, wild turkeys, rabbits and eagles.
+The existing barbed wire and steel post fence is being replaced with a smooth, high tensile fence and wooden post system to uphold the natural beauty of our land and prevent serious injuries to animals in the surrounding habitat.